All Episodes

 They must think that the way to win this is to lose it.

-You can say that the that one of my biggest beefs for the debate last night was there wasn't nearly enough criticism of Democrats.
+Anyway, you can say one of my biggest beats for the debate last night was there wasn't nearly enough criticism of Democrats.

-Uh the dangers posed by Democrats' success need to be spelled out.
+The dangers posed by Democrat success need to be spelled out.

-The pitfalls, the problems, the the sunsetting of tax cuts, the uh the welcoming back of an even if you think the Republicans have been spending like nuts, wait till the Democrats get control, folks.
+The pitfalls, the problems, the sunsetting of tax cuts, the welcoming back of an even, if you think the Republicans have been spending like nuts, wait till the Democrats get control, folks.

-It can, and it would you combine massive new spending with the with the termination of the tax cuts, which is going to add up to a tax increase.
+And you combine massive new spending with the termination of the tax cuts, which is going to add up to a tax increase.

 You combine that with the resulting economic slowdown.

-If you give them full reins on power to start messing around with the economy based on global warming, uh it can it can most certainly get worse.
+If you give them full reins on power to start messing around with the economy based on global warming, it can most certainly get worse.

-And and the Republicans have a duty, I would think, to spell this out.
+And the Republicans have a duty, I would think, to spell this out.

 You don't have to personally attack Democrats to do it.